NullifyDev/Sphere-Runtime/README.md

 The Sphere Compiler can be found [here](https://github.com/NullifyDev/Sphere)

-Only through Runtime can SBFs load SBEs.
+Only through Runtime can SBEs load SBFs.
 <br>
 <br>
 ## [TBA] Commands (Non-Freestanding)